Assyrian nationalism: Ideology

-Within the Syriac Christian population in the near east as a whole, Assyrianism is confined specifically by certain geographic, ethnic, linguistic and confessional boundaries.
+Assyrians did not always act collectively, but were involved in secular and left-leaning political movements that emphasised socioeconomic justice, minority rights, and Assyrian interests.

-Geographically and linguistically, an Assyrianist position is held by those who speak Eastern Aramaic dialects who live or descend from those who once lived in northern Iraq, northeastern Syria, southeastern Turkey and northwestern Iran.
+Within the Syriac Christian population in the near east as a whole, 'Assyrianism' is confined specifically by certain geographic, ethnic, linguistic and confessional boundaries.
+Geographically and linguistically, an 'Assyrianist' position is held by those who speak Eastern Aramaic dialects or live in the historic Assyrian heartland and demographically and culturally descend from the ancient Assyrians.

 Theologically, the position is a little more complex.
+Followers of the Assyrian Church of the East, Ancient Church of the East, Chaldean Catholic Church, Assyrian Pentecostal Church and Assyrian Evangelical Church usually adhere to an Assyrianist position, although sometimes the term Chaldo-Assyrian is used.

-Followers of the Assyrian Church of the East, Ancient Church of the East, Chaldean Catholic Church, Assyrian Pentecostal Church and Assyrian Evangelical Church usually adhere to an Assyrianist position, although sometimes the term Chaldo-Assyrian is used to avoid theological conflict between Assyrian followers of the original Church of the East and those who broke away between the late 17th and early 19th centuries and entered communion with the Roman Catholic Church, which named this new church the Chaldean Catholic Church in 1830.
-Chaldean Catholics should not be confused with ancient Chaldeans, a long extinct people with whom they share no links.
+Members of the Chaldean Catholic Church should not be confused with the ancient Chaldeans, an extinct Semitic ethnic group which migrated to southern Mesopotamia from the Levant during the 9th-century BC, were assimilated and adopted native Mesopotamian culture (including language, practices, and religion) and played key roles in Babylonian and Assyrian history and dynastic conflicts before going extinct during the 6th-century BC following the conquest of Babylon by the Achaemenid Empire.
+The name 'Chaldean' would later come to refer to a Babylonian, a Mesopotamian, or the land of southern Mesopotamia, as well as be used interchangeably throughout history with 'Assyrian' as an ethnic name for the Assyrian people.
+It was for this reason that it ended up as the name of the Chaldean Catholic Church in 1552.

 Eastern Aramaic-speaking populations who follow the Syriac Orthodox Church and Syriac Catholic Church who live or descend from those who lived in northern Iraq, northeastern Syria, southeastern Turkey, northwestern Iran and the southern Caucasus tend to regard themselves as Assyrian, whereas formerly Western Aramaic-speaking and now almost exclusively Arabic-speaking Levantine members of these churches from the rest of Syria, Lebanon and south-central Turkey often espouse an Aramean, Phoenician (more common among Maronite Christians) or even Greek heritage (see Arameanism and Phoenicianism).

-This is in part due to the term Syriac being generally accepted by the majority of scholars to be a 9th-century BC derivation of Assyrian which for many centuries was used in specific and sole relation to the Assyrians and Assyria, and in part because the majority of the Christian population of these areas are not geographically from what was Assyria or Mesopotamia, and thus do not identify with an Assyrian heritage in the way that the pre-Arab, pre-Islamic Mesopotamian Assyrians from Iraq, Syria, Turkey, Iran and the Caucus naturally do.
+This is in part due to the term Syriac being generally accepted by the majority of scholars to be a 9th-century BC derivation of Assyrian, which for many centuries was used in specific and sole relation to the Assyrians and Assyria, and in part because the majority of the Christian population of these areas are not geographically or demographically from what was Assyria or Mesopotamia, and thus do not identify with an Assyrian heritage or descent as the pre-Arab, pre-Islamic Mesopotamian Assyrians from Iraq, Syria, Turkey, Iran and the Caucus do.